You never forget how to ride a bike.

-- People feel we should not criticise covid measures so few express fear of being led toward relying on a commercial medical industry to just live.
-Waiting for the next technical fix rather than stepping back from the intensity of travel and non-recyclable waste created.
-As if only the BBC are allowed to interview concerned people but they also playing people one way then the opposite way, rather seek for consensus showing variations.
+- People feel we should not criticise Covid measures so few express fear of being led toward relying on a commercial medical industry to just live.
+Waiting for the next technical fix rather than stepping back from the intensity of daily commute and non-recyclable waste created.
+As if only the BBC are allowed to interview concerned people but they also play people one way and then the opposite way, rather than seek for consensus showing variations.

 - Do those wearing masks out in open spaces risking their health also spread more disease?

-- Wearing masks when driving alone just risk causing a crash?
+- Wearing masks when driving alone just risks causing a crash?

-- Shops supermarkets and cafes that have bakery uncovers, cutlery on the table handled and breathed over by many customers.
+- Shops supermarkets and cafes that have bakery uncovers, and cutlery on the table are handled and breathed over by many customers.

 Momentum Labour at the last General Election, in December 2019, offered a path of social responsibility.
-The government offered to promote peace in the world, the environment and toward each other.
+That government would have promoted peace in the world, the environment and toward each other.
 Different from both New Labour and Old Labour, in not promoting self-interest.
 I was very surprised that Momentum Labour captured so much support.
 Momentum Labour's modernised 1945 Manifesto was very inspiring and I expect that Coronavirus would have been handled differently.

 be used freely and is made up of the semaphore for "N" and "D" (Nuclear, Disarm).